steph45607/Eth_Scan/TCP full open scan/README.md

 ### Add Devices to the Project
 Drag and drop the devices you want to use into the main GNS3 workspace.

-### Connect Devices
-Connect the devices together by dragging a cable from the output port of one device to the input port of another.

-### Add Devices to the Project
-Drag and drop the devices you want to use into the main GNS3 workspace.
 The devices we use for this testbed are:
 * 2 Kali Linux CLI
 * 1 Router
 * 1 NAT

+### Connect Devices
+Connect the devices together by dragging a cable from the output port of one device to the input port of another.

 ### Save and Run the Testbed
 Once you have finished configuring the devices in your testbed, save the project.
 Then, click on the "Play" button to start the simulation.
+This will open a terminal for each device

 ### Connect Devices & Configure Devices